Absolute Risk Prediction for Cannabis Use Disorder in Adolescence and Early Adulthood Using Bayesian Machine Learning: Abstract

 \section{Abstract}

-\textbf{Introduction:} Substance use disorders (SUDs) have emerged as a pressing public health crisis in the United States, with adolescent substance use often leading to SUDs in adulthood.
-Effective strategies are needed to prevent this progression.
-To help in filling this need, we develop a novel and the first-ever absolute risk prediction model for cannabis use disorder (CUD) for adolescent or young adult cannabis users.
+\textbf{Introduction:} Substance use disorders (SUDs) have emerged as a pressing public health concern in the United States, with adolescent substance use often leading to SUDs in adulthood.
+Effective strategies are needed to stem this progression.
+To help fulfill this need, we developed a novel absolute risk prediction model for cannabis use disorder (CUD) for adolescents or young adults who use cannabis.

-\textbf{Methods:} We train a Bayesian machine learning model that provides a personalized CUD absolute risk for adolescent or young adult cannabis users using data from the National Longitudinal Study of Adolescent to Adult Health.
-Model performance is assessed using 5-fold cross-validation (CV) with area under the curve (AUC) and ratio of the expected to observed number of cases (E/O).
-External validation of the final model is conducted using two independent datasets.
+\textbf{Methods:} We trained a Bayesian machine learning model that provides a personalized CUD absolute risk for adolescents or young adults who use cannabis with data from the National Longitudinal Study of Adolescent to Adult Health.
+Model performance was assessed using 5-fold cross-validation (CV) with area under the curve (AUC) and ratio of the expected to observed number of cases (E/O).
+Independent validation of the final model was conducted using two datasets.

 \textbf{Results:} The proposed model has five risk factors: biological sex, delinquency, and scores on personality traits of conscientiousness, neuroticism, and openness.
-For predicting CUD risk within five years of first cannabis use, AUC and E/O, computed via 5-fold CV, were 0.68 and 0.95, respectively.
-For the same type of prediction in external validation, AUC values were 0.64 and 0.75, with E/O values of 0.98 and 1, indicating good discrimination and calibration performances of the model.
+For predicting CUD risk within five years of first cannabis use, AUC values for the training dataset and two validation datasets were 0.68, 0.64, and 0.75, respectively, and E/O values were 0.95, 0.98, and 1, respectively.
+This indicates good discrimination and calibration performance of the model.

-\textbf{Discussion and Conclusion:} The proposed model is the first absolute risk prediction model for an SUD.
-It can aid clinicians in identifying adolescent/youth substance users at a high risk of developing CUD in future for clinically appropriate interventions.
+\textbf{Discussion and Conclusion:} The proposed model can aid clinicians in assessing the risk of developing CUD among adolescents and young adults who use cannabis, enabling clinically appropriate interventions.